sefaonder/Random-Number-Generator/README.md

-# Pseudo Random Number Generator
+# Random Number Generator
-Generated Pseudo Random Number with Java.
+Generated Random Number with Java.

 ## Chart
 ![How to generate](chart/Diagram.png)